-That’s when I took the biggest leap I’ve ever done: I went independent in 1997.
+That is when I took the biggest leap, I have ever done I went independent in 1997.

-This move, it goes without saying, was not only unpopular, it was risky and wildly discouraged.
-And without naming names, I will say the big firm I worked was none too pleased that we left and took measures to prevent it.
+This move, it goes without saying, was not only unpopular, but it was also risky and wildly discouraged.
+And without naming names, I will say the big firm I worked at was none too pleased that we left and took measures to prevent it.

 So why did I do it?
-It wasn’t to make a quick buck.
+It was not to make a quick buck.

 I went out on my own as an independent for one reason and one reason only: Because I knew it was the only way to serve the best interests of the client.
 Period.

 Unfettered from brokerage house, bank, or insurance company, we could deliver world-class service and “unbiased” financial plans and investment recommendations.